Shetland Museum and Archives – an Interview with Ian Tait

 Q. What is your favourite artefact in the Shetland Museum and why?

 A. That’s probably the only question I can’t answer!
 It’s like saying what your favourite meal is – I like a roast dinner but I like trifle too!
 There’s as much merit in an 18th century navigational instrument found in a shipwreck as there is with a 19th century straw basket!

-in the shop, the merchandise that’s on sale relate in a broader sense to the local history.
+A. Yes we do.
+In the shop, the merchandise that’s on sale relate in a broader sense to the local history.
 There are publications on archaeology, children’s gifts in a maritime theme and Shetland produced craft items such as knitwear or model boats – there’s a very broad range.

 Q. Have you had any special guests visiting the Shetland Museum?